 The Lowa Renegade GTX Mid earned an overall score similar to our award winners.
 It's very comfortable and an all-around good boot.
 Lighter than every other midweight, it's nimble and comfortable when day hiking, and just beefy enough for carrying moderate loads backpacking.

 The ankle collar is both supportive and comfortable during foot flexion.
-Four lower eyelets, one middle lock, and two upper hook eyelets comprise the lacing system.
+Four lower eyelets, one central lock, and two upper hook eyelets comprise the lacing system.
 We quite like this boot, but the lacing system disappointed us.
-The middle locking eyelet is small and hard to get at, and doesn't lock tight on the factory laces.
+The middle locking eyelet is small and hard to get to and doesn't lock tight on the factory laces.
 Additionally, the laces popped right out of the top hook eyelets more than once when hiking steeply uphill.
 After comparing the Renegade's eyelets and laces to other boots, we found that replacing the supplied laces with a slightly larger and stiffer lace worked much better.
-We preferred the ease of use and function of the lacing systems on the Salomon Quest 4D II GTX and the Arc'teryx Bora2 Mid.
+We preferred the ease of use and function of the lacing systems on the Salomon Quest 4D 2 GTX and the Arc'teryx Bora2 Mid.

 This boot has a reputation for comfort, and with wide sizes available, your chances of finding the right fit are good.